amitsaha/amitsaha.github.io/content/managing-aws-lambda-functions-terraform.md

 Consider a lambda function [ec2_state_change](https://github.com/amitsaha/cloudwatch-event-lambda/tree/master/functions/ec2_state_change).
 I wrote this for a recent [article](https://blog.codeship.com/cloudwatch-event-notifications-using-aws-lambda/).
 The `src` directory has the source of the lambda function which is written in Python.
-To create the lambda function (for the first time) and to deploy new versions of the code, the following BASH script is run:
+To create the lambda function (for the first time) and to deploy new versions of the code, the following BASH script (there is a PowerShell script too) is run:

 ```
 !/usr/bin/env bash